DO YOU LOVE ME?

 If you’re not sure what love language you speak, take the quiz and find out!
 It only takes a few minutes.

-Then go a step further and read the book, “The Five Love Languages” which can be purchased here to take a deeper dive into the languages of love.
+Then go a step further and read the book, “The Five Love Languages” which can be purchased on Amazon to take a deeper dive into the languages of love.

 People in recovery and/or those who suffer from mental health disorders often have a difficult time expressing their love for one another, which is crucial in forming and maintaining healthy relationships.
 Water Gap Wellness is a mental health and substance use treatment center located in East Stroudsburg and Delaware Water Gap, Pa.
 Our holistic approach to wellness offers an on-site psychiatrist daily, two private sessions weekly and group sessions daily.
 Our property is located on 130+ acres of manicured property and is adjacent to the Appalachian Trail.
 A perfect sanctuary.